ProjectCED/CED-LLM/README.md

 conda env update --file backend/environment.yml
 ```

-### 2. **Push the Environment Configuration to Git**
+### **Push the Environment Configuration to Git**
-To automate the setup of the Conda environment for your team, you can push the `environment.yml` file to the repository.
+After changing the environment configuration, push the changes to Git.

-## Setting up the Environment variables

 #### Create the `environment.yml` file:
 From your current Conda environment, export the environment configuration: